cozygene/glint/docs/source/input.rst

 Input files
 ^^^^^^^^^^^

-The `tutorial files`_ can be used as example files.
+We recommend using the `tutorial files`_ as an example for the required file formats.

 .. _tutorial files: blank